verdaux/BookNotes/Impressors 5.md

 - [ ] As a universally liked person, that concerns me.
 - [ ] Green light says it's legal to go.
 It doesn't mean it's safe to go
 - [ ] Victory is celebrated in light, but it is won in the darkness.
+- [ ] Those who play for applause, that's all they get